 For another thing, Jesus lived a very brief life, with a laser-focused purpose.
 What would Jesus do with the pile of dishes after he and his twelve disciples were finished eating?
 Well, there’s a possibility He might go on His way to preach and teach and pray, leaving His disciple Martha to clean them up—very joyfully, I would imagine, rejoicing that her Savior is the Resurrection and the Life.
 And probably after Jesus was gone, Mary and Lazarus would even help.

 Will this help me to know Christ?
 I call this the Vertical Outpouring—from God to me.
 Would Jesus spend time reading the Word of God?
 Maybe, but since He was the Word of God, and the Word of God flowed out of Him, He sure didn’t need to read it the way I need to read it.
-My focus on Him is always in danger of being clouded by the multitude of distractions of my U.S. Christianity.
+My focus on Him is always in danger of being clouded by the multitude of distractions, urges, and impulses in my life.
 I desperately need the washing of the water by the Word that He alone can give.